tschuy/ascr/README.md

 ``ascr filename`` or ``ascr filename.png``: give the screenshot a specific filename.

+``ascr -w`` takes a screenshot of a single window.
+This feature has only been tested on Linux, and will not work with OS X (pending your pull request!).
+It works with ``-i`` and the filename options.

 Alternatively, to upload to Imgur, just run ``ascr -i``.
 The URL will be copied to your clipboard and displayed just like it is for an SSH uploaded image.